theflashwin/cs-3220-labs/lab5/README.md

 - After getting the fpga, `sudo -s` switch to root, and `source /usr/local/share/pynq-venv/bin/activate` to get the python enviroment
 - Execute the code `python riscv_test.py`.
 The address 0x20 corresponds to `out1` and 0x30 to `out2`.
 The value at `out1` will continuously change, reflecting the cycle count, whereas the value at `out2` will display the static value from the 10th register.

-*Please include a screenshot of the terminal output displaying the output in your report.*
+*Please include a screenshot of the terminal output displaying the output.*

 ## Part-2: Dispatch Instructions to Your Processor with AXI Lite